 Steering gleefully into the good versus evil theme, the whole bar is a neon-drenched, low-lit paean to indulgence, temptation, and original sin.
-The Holy Trinity of any good cocktail bar, really.
+Which is basically just the Holy Trinity of any good cocktail bar, really.
 Eve is decorated with stained glass windows, juicy red apples, and other cheeky little reminders of the perils of temptation.

-Despite the knowing decor, Eve will welcome saints and sinners alike, whether they take a pew at the bar, or in their little underground bower, affectionately nicknamed ‘Eden’.
-Although as Adam and Eve once found out, it’s a difficult task to leave Eden… maybe you should just stay?
+Despite the knowing, ever-winking décor, Eve welcomes saints and sinners alike, whether they take a pew at the bar, or in their little underground bower, affectionately nicknamed ‘Eden’.
+Although as Adam and Eve once found out, it’s a difficult task to leave Eden… Maybe you should just stay?

-The brainchild of feted London chef Adam Handling – Adam and Eve, get it? – you’d have to have the willpower of a saint to resist the menu of bar snacks.
+The brainchild of feted chef Adam Handling – Adam and Eve, get it? – you’d have to have the willpower of a saint to resist the menu of bar snacks.
 The spread includes the likes of venison tartare with kimchi, bird liver and truffle tart, and even waffles and caviar.
 Oh, yeah, and sourdough with chicken butter.
 Yup, chicken butter.
 We’re not entirely sure how it works, but we want it!

 In the past their drinks have included the likes of the Adam’s Apple (gin, apple cordial, and Calvados), and the finely balanced Good & Evil, which mixes Reyka vodka, cream, cold brew coffee, maple syrup, and Fernet Branca.
 The themed menus have in the past drawn inspiration from the seven deadly sins, numerology, and various other aspects of the arcane world.
-You’re sure not going to be feeling too innocent when you leave this place…
+You’re sure not going to be feeling too innocent when you leave…